esl-epfl/szcore/website/content/challenge/index.md

 {{< challenge_f1_table >}}

+## Conference presentation

+{{< youtubeLite id="ric4lojcwWo" label="Presentation at The International Conference on Artificial Intelligence in Epilepsy and Other Neurological Disorders" >}}

 ## Organizers

 The challenge is organized by the [Embedded Systems Laboratory](https://www.epfl.ch/labs/esl/) of EPFL in collaboration with the organizing committee of [The International Conference on Artificial Intelligence in Epilepsy and Other Neurological Disorders](https://www.aiepilepsy-neuro.com/).